 Abiding by this policy and the legislation set out in the Equality Act (2010) enables all members of our community to 'live life to the full', without fear of discrimination or harassment.
 Fullness of life is not merely a promise to people individually, but the collective celebration that, although different, we are all born with unique talents and equally loved in the eyes of God.
 Education in all its fullness unlocks our talents in a positive, inclusive and welcoming environment; it protects those who could be vulnerable, marginalized or without a voice; and enables us all to flourish individually and collectively.

 STATUS OF POLICY: Statutory

 BASED ON LA PROCEDURE DATED: -

 COMMITTEE RESPONSIBLE: PSWB

-GOVERNING BODY APPROVAL: 10 June 2020 (App.
-B annual update Nov 2020)
+GOVERNING BODY APPROVAL: 11 October 2023

-REVIEW DATE: Autumn Term 2022
+REVIEW DATE: Autumn Term 2024

 EQUALITY, ANTI-DISCRIMINATION AND DIVERSITY POLICY

 INDEX TO SECTIONS